 Conjunctive queries.
 Evaluation of conjunctive queries (or equivalently, Select-Project-Join queries) is one of the most basic and most studied tasks in relational databases.
 A relational database consists of a fixed set of relations.
 A conjunctive query defines a new relation that can be obtained as first taking the join of some relations and then projecting it to a subset of the variables.
 As an example, consider a relational database that contains three relations: enrolled(Person, Course, Date), teaches(Person, Course, Year), parent(Person1, Person2).
-The following query Q defines a relation ans(P) with the meaning that "P is enrolled in a course taught by her parent."
+The following query Q defines a unary relation ans(P) with the meaning that "P is enrolled in a course taught by her parent."

-Q: ans $(P) \leftarrow$ enrolled $(P,C,D) \land$ teaches $(P2,C,Y) \land$ parent(P2,P).
+$Q : \operatorname{ans}(P) \leftarrow \operatorname{enrolled}(P, C, D) \land \operatorname{teaches}(P2, C, Y) \land \operatorname{parent}(P2, P).$

-In the Boolean Conjunctive Query problem we need only to decide if the answer relation is empty or not, that is, if the join of the relations is empty or not.
+In the Boolean Conjunctive Query problem, the task is only to decide if the answer relation is empty or not, that is, if the join of the relations is empty or not.
 This is usually denoted as the relation "ans" not having any variables.
 Boolean Conjunctive Query contains most of the combinatorial difficulty of the general problem without complications such that the size of the output being exponentially large.
 Therefore, the current paper focuses on this decision problem.

-In a natural way, we can define the hypergraph of a query: its vertices are the variables appearing in the query and the edges are the relations.
+In a natural way, we can define the hypergraph of a query: its vertices are the variables appearing in the query and for each relation there is a corresponding hyperedge containing the variables appearing in the relation.
 Intuitively, if the hypergraph has "simple structure," then the query is easy to solve.
 For example, compare the following two queries:

-$$Q_1 : ans \leftarrow R_1(A, B, C) \land R_2(C, D) \land R_3(D, E, F) \land R_4(E, F, G, H) \land R_5(H, I)$$

-$$Q_2 : ans \leftarrow R_1(A, B) \land R_2(A, C) \land R_3(A, D) \land R_4(B, C) \land R_5(B, D) \land R_6(C, D)$$
+$$Q_1 : ans \leftarrow R_1(A, B, C) \land R_2(C, D) \land R_3(D, E, F) \land R_4(E, F, G, H) \land R_5(H, I)$$ $$Q_2 : ans \leftarrow R_1(A, B) \land R_2(A, C) \land R_3(A, D) \land R_4(B, C) \land R_5(B, D) \land R_6(C, D)$$